A3ima/Ransomware/README.md

 I used advanced VM evasion techniques, combined with a very strong encryption.

 # Evading VM and Sandbox
-* Checking for Physics components like: Fans, CPU Temperature...
+* Checking for Physics components like: Fans, CPU cores...
-* Checking for Registry keys, certain files that represent we are running on VM.
+* Checking for Registry keys and certain files.
 * Checking for certain MAC addresses.
 * Checking for running services and tasks.
 * Checking for mouse movement.